dsyph3r/symblog-docs/docs/doctrine-2-the-blog-model.rst

     // ...
     ));

-Now lets register the ``DoctrineFixturesBundle`` in the kernel located at ``app/AppKernel.php``
+Now let's register the ``DoctrineFixturesBundle`` in the kernel located at ``app/AppKernel.php``

 .. code-block:: php